 Woodland burial site locations

 Usually in scenically attractive rural locations.
-The numbers of green woodland parks and sites have grown since 1993 with over 200 to be found across England, Scotland and Wales.
+The numbers of green woodland parks and sites have grown since 1993 with a few hundred now to be found across England, Scotland and Wales.
 Northern Ireland appears to be still awaiting its first designation.

 The concept of natural woodland burial and the first site of its type in the UK was instigated by Carlisle's town council in 1993 as a direct response to the common business mantra to increase efficiency and reduce costs in the town's cemetery and crematory department.